Are you a productive blogger?

 Strengths and weaknesses are the internal factors that affect your performance as a blogger.
 Opportunities and threats are external factors that you can’t control.

 Create to-do lists: If you have certain tasks that you need to accomplish, put them on a to-do list.
-It’s a great way to be more productive.
-The best approach, says PickCrew, is to keep your list clear and realistic.
+It’s a simple but effective productivity tool worth using.
+The best time management approach, says PickCrew, is to keep your list clear and realistic.

 That also means keeping it short and manageable.
-The fewer the items on your list, the more likely you are to complete them.
+The fewer the items on your list, the more likely you are to complete them and not feel overwhelmed by concerns that you need more time to do so.
 Here’s how you can power through a to-do list for your blog:

 Write tasks down: Write down all of the tasks that you have to accomplish in a given day, using action words.